 Programming AVR fuse bits – oscillator settings

 I guess many of you were confused when programming AVR fuse bits.
-I get many newbie questions like “I programmed Atmega8 but it doesn’t work”.
-Then my standard answer is: “Did you touch configuration bits?” and if yes, then I am almost 90% sure that he did it wrong.
-Most of them understands wrongly that programmed fuse bit in configuration should be left unchecked and opposite.
+I get many newbie questions like “I programmed Atmega8, but it doesn’t work”.
+Then my standard answer is: “Did you touch configuration bits?” and if yes, then I am almost 90% sure that he did it wrong.
+Most of them understand wrongly that programmed fuse bit in configuration should be left unchecked and opposite.
 Let’s take a look at widely used programming software – PonyProg.

-First thing you do before programming chip is set configuration bits (Atmega8 in picture):
+First thing you do before programming the chip is set configuration bits (Atmega8 in the picture):

 The first attention should be paid to clock sources.
-There are Four bits controlling Atmega8 clock sources: CKSEL0, CKSEL1, CKSEL2, CKSEL3.
+Four bits are controlling Atmega8 clock sources: CKSEL0, CKSEL1, CKSEL2, CKSEL3.

 As you may already know, Atmega8 can have 4 different clock sources: